State your name:

-My full name is Seanan Lynn McGuire.
+My name is Seanan Lynn McGuire.
 That's pronounced SHAWN-in.
-Many people stress it as "SHAWN-anne," which is sadly incorrect.
+Many people stress it as "SHAWN-anne," which is incorrect.
 In many parallel dimensions, I am currently going by Shawn Anne McGuire, and am one of the most popular country starlets in the world.
-In case you were blindingly curious for some reason, "Seanan" is the archaic form of "Janet."
-This means that "Jenny" is actually the proper diminutive for my name.
+In case you were blindingly curious, "Seanan" is the archaic form of "Janet."
+This means "Jenny" is actually the proper diminutive for my name.

 If you call me "Jenny," I will hit you.